uselessbongo/tease-tuesday-ideas/README.md

 These can be used to mix things up, or if LP has an accidental orgasm at any point, or doesn't follow rules.

-* Light bottom Spanking with various implements
+* Light impact play / spanking
+   * implements: crop / flogger / hand
 * Light balls spanking
 * Nipple pinching